mcr11996/KramersMoyalSGSClosure/README.md

 # Kramers-Moyal Subgrid-scale Closure

 This repository contains code to provide a data-driven closure for the subgrid scale term in Large Eddy Simulation (LES) of the momentum equation using the Kramers-Moyal expansion method.
-The current code is implemented in the 1D Burgers equation (Burger's turbulence).
+The current code is implemented as a subgrid scale closure in the 1D Burgers equation (Burger's turbulence).
 All relevant code can be found in the Code folder.

 <!-- TABLE OF CONTENTS -->
 # Table of Contents